navonf/navonf.github.io/README.md

 This website is to showcase my personal work using GitHub pages.

-Feel free to visit at navon.io
+Feel free to visit at navon.io (url not active, use navonf.github.io)